Last Updated: April 15, 2026

 Start with a small purchase so you can practise the full process safely.

-• Avoid buying ten small coins on day one
+• Avoid buying a basket of low market caps on day one

-• Focus on learning the rails and the safety habits
+• Focus on mastering the rails and safety habits first

 Transfer To Your Wallet

-Once you understand how withdrawals work, move larger holdings off exchanges.
+Once you understand withdrawals, move larger holdings off exchanges.

 • Copy and paste addresses, never type them